United States: Free shipping on orders over $49

 Overview

-When looking at mechanical keyboard switches, two popular options to consider are the Outemu Crystal and the Gateron Jupiter Red, both being linear switches.
+When looking at mechanical keyboard switches, two popular options to consider are the Outemu Crystal and the Gateron Jupiter Red, both of which are linear switches.
 The Outemu Crystal switches are known for their unique linear typing experience with a medium-light weight feel and a neutral sound profile, providing a somewhat elastic typing sensation.
 On the other hand, the Gateron Jupiter Red switches offer a smooth, consistent keystroke with a medium-heavy actuation thanks to a single-stage spring design.
 These switches also feature high-precision molds and softer backlight effects for a seamless typing experience.
-While the Crystal switches are described as [chirpy, high-pitched, polished], the Jupiter Red switches are categorized as [polished, creamy, silky, mild, neutral].
-However, let's delve a bit deeper beyond generalities so you can best decide on the best switch for you.
+While the Crystal switches are described as bright, high-pitched, and polished, the Jupiter Red switches are categorized as polished, creamy, silky, mild, and neutral.
+However, let's delve a bit deeper beyond generalities so you can decide on the switch that is best for you.

 By the numbers